cowboysysop/charts/charts/vertical-pod-autoscaler/README.md

 The command upgrades the existing `my-release` deployment with the most latest release of the chart.

 **TIP**: Use `helm repo update` to update information on available charts in the chart repositories.

+### Upgrading to version 9.0.0

+The chart is now tested with Kubernetes >= 1.24 and Helm >= 3.9.

+Future upgrades may introduce undetected breaking changes if you continue to use older versions.

 ### Upgrading to version 8.0.0